RomlinGroup/Flatpack/README.md

 ## Elevator pitch

-When we were children, we imagined our toys could come to life.
-This dream is becoming a reality with the advancement of AI and micro language models.
-These technological wonders have the potential to transform the ordinary into something extraordinary, making our real-world environment as captivating as any metaverse or virtual reality.
-By imbuing our surroundings with intelligence, we unlock limitless potential for connection, creativity, and growth, heralding a new frontier of human accomplishment.
+Imagine a time when there were no limits to our world, and the only boundaries were the limits of our imagination.
+As children, we looked at our toys and dreamt they could come to life.
+Today, we are closer than ever to realising that childhood fantasy, not through magic or wishful thinking, but through the wonders of artificial intelligence and micro language models.
+We are on the cusp of a new era where our potential for connection, creativity, and growth is boundless.
+This era signifies progress and a resurgence of human achievement, and this, my friends, is our playground.
+Welcome to the future.

 > **Flatpack:** "Picture merging the Swedish ingenuity of flatpacks (hence our name) and ready-to-assemble furniture with the imaginative appeal of certain Danish snap-together toy bricks.
 Our method of developing micro language models is designed to be intelligently integrated into the physical world."
 (Henric Romlin 2023)